HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/cfg_webengine/wcm_modules.md

 ## Starting WCM modules

-When you run DX Core on WebSphere Application Server (WAS), When you run DX Core on WebSphere Application Server (WAS), WCM modules such as the workflow checker, library import and export, and the member fixer [trigger through the ConfigEngine](https://help.hcl-software.com/digital-experience/9.5/latest/manage_content/wcm_configuration/wcm_adm_tools/wcmlibrary_export/){target="_blank"}.
+When you run DX Core on WebSphere Application Server (WAS), WCM modules such as the workflow checker, library import and export, and the member fixer [trigger through the ConfigEngine](https://help.hcl-software.com/digital-experience/9.5/latest/manage_content/wcm_configuration/wcm_adm_tools/wcmlibrary_export/){target="_blank"}.

 In DX Compose, you can start WCM modules using HTTP through a browser, Postman, or other tools.
 For example, the previous WAS command in Core was: